-Students enrolled in ENGL 216: Technical Writing during the November 2017 session were asked to complete a number of assignments in quick succession.
-Many, and the weightiest, related to the overall course project; others were homework meant to practice skills used in the work0place and in later stages of the course project.
+Students enrolled in ENGL 216: Technical Writing during the May 2018 session were asked to complete a number of assignments in quick succession.
+Many, and the weightiest, related to the overall course project; others were homework meant to practice skills used in the workplace and in later stages of the course project.
 Those assignments and their prescribed point-values are below, with relative weights shown in the figure below:

 - Course Project

 - Annotated Sources- 50 points